tanteckpoo/Html-Extractor/README.md

 Easy Install
 -----------------------

--	Copy the jar you just built (html-extractor-jar-with-dependencies.jar) from the 'target' directory to the '/lib/ext' directory in your local $JMETER_HOME installation.
+-	Copy the jar you just built (html-extractor-x.x.x.jar) from the 'target' directory to the '/lib/ext' directory in your local $JMETER_HOME installation.